The Bankrate promise

 Because the terms and conditions centered around credit card forbearance vary based on issuer, some individuals who put their credit card balance in forbearance may be worse off after the relief period than they were before.

 This can be seen in situations where a balance was placed in forbearance by reducing monthly payments rather than pausing them altogether.
 Though lowering the monthly minimum payment may sound great to an individual who is struggling financially, they will actually be paying more in the end due to added interest.

-If you’re experiencing financial struggles, reach out to your credit card issuer to see how they can help you during the coronavirus pandemic.
+If you’re experiencing financial struggles, reach out to your credit card issuer to see how they can help you during times of financial hardship.